Updated 12/12/2022 to include version 3 firmware changes.

 Below is what happens to the image in the viewfinder when you have a LUT enabled (s709 in this case) and you lower the EI from 800 EI down to 200 EI in 1 stop steps and make no changes to the exposure.

-As we have not changed the exposure in any way, the only thing changing is the brightness of the LUT.
+Changing the EI does not change the exposure in any way, the only thing changing is the brightness of the LUT.
 The recording levels have not yet changed in any way.

 BUT NOW WE CHANGE THE EXPOSURE